-- Vertical jump is not only a measure of jumping ability - - but is a good measure of overall athletic ability (strength, power, coordination, etc.).
+- Vertical jump is not only a measure of jumping ability, it is a good measure of overall athletic ability (strength, power, coordination, etc.).
 A true vertical jump/Sargent Jump has no approach – use the volleyball approach!

-13) Devise a method for notifying players/parents about the roster.
+13) Devise a method for notifying players and parents about the roster.